trilobiet/doabapi/README.md

 Use this widget on your web pages to show [PRISM Peer Review Information](https://www.doabooks.org/en/article/prism) for publishers and titles.

+A [CC BY 4.0 license](https://github.com/trilobiet/prism-widget/blob/main/LICENSE) applies to this widget.

 -----

 ### TLDR